COMPSCI331-2022/week03lab-servlet/README.md

 Exercise Three - Develop a JAX-RS Concert service
 ----------
+This exercise will need some team effort both in understanding the exercise description, coming to consensus on what is being asaked to do, and then deciding about who does what.
+So, team-plan carefully!

 The project `lab-servlet-concert` is a partially complete JAX-RS project for a simple REST Web service that manages concerts.
 The project includes a skeleton Web service implementation (`ConcertResource`), an integration test (`ConcertResourceIT`), a class to represent concerts (`Concert`) and a complete POM.

 The service is to provide the following REST interface: